 \section{Abstract}

 Recently deep neural networks based on tanh activation function have shown their impressive power in image denoising.
-However, much training time is needed because of their very large size.
-In this letter, we propose a dual-pathway rectifier neural network by combining two rectifier neurons with reversed input and output weights in the same hidden layer.
-We drive the equivalent activation function and illustrate that it improves the efficiency of capturing information from the noisy data.
-The experimental results show that our model outperforms other activation functions and achieves state-of-the-art denoising performance, while the network size and the training time are significantly reduced.
+In this letter, we try to use rectifier function instead of tanh and propose a dual-pathway rectifier neural network by combining two rectifier neurons with reversed input and output weights in the same hidden layer.
+We drive the equivalent activation function and compare it to some typical activation functions for image denoising under the same network architecture.
+The experimental results show that our model achieves superior performances faster especially when the noise is small.